dotbitHQ/dotbithq.github.io/technical-details/permissions.md

 At the same time, the permission mechanism is also the core principle of .bit's support for multiple chains.

 ## Design Concept
-Each asset should distinguish between ownership and management.
-Ownership and management are sometimes unified and sometimes separate.
-Unified scenarios include: houses purchased by oneself, bank deposits owned by oneself, etc. Separate scenarios include: renting a house, accessing the database of a programmer's company, etc.
+Every asset should distinguish between **ownership** and **management rights**.
+Ownership and management rights are sometimes unified and sometimes not.
+Unified situations include: a house purchased by oneself, one's own bank deposits, and so on.
+Non-unified situations include renting a house, a programmer's access to a company's database, and so on.

-Starting from ownership and management, two additional roles are derived: Owner and Manager.
-These two roles have different permissions and usage scenarios.
+Starting from ownership and management, two additional roles are derived: **Owner** and **Manager**.
+These two roles have different permissions and use cases.

-The design of Owner and Manager is to practice the idea of separating ownership and management.
+The design of **Owner** and **Manager** is based on the idea of separating ownership and management rights.
 Modifying resolution records is a high-frequency operation, while modifying ownership is a low-frequency operation.
-Frequent use of private keys increases the risk of losing the private key.
-This separation design can enable users to retain ownership of the account when the Manager's private key is lost.
+High-frequency operations frequently use private keys, increasing the risk of private key loss.
+This separation design ensures that the owner still has ownership of the account in case the manager's private key is lost.

-The Owner and Manager can be the same address or different addresses.
-However, we highly recommend using different addresses as Owner and Manager.
+The **Owner** and **Manager** can be the same address or different addresses.
+However, we highly recommend using different addresses as the owner and manager.

 ## Owner
-The Owner is the ultimate holder of an account and has the ultimate disposal right over an account.
-The Owner can also
+The owner is the ultimate holder of an account and has the final disposition right over an account.
+The owner can transfer their account, modify the manager, and so on.

+## Manager
+The manager is the role responsible for daily account operations, such as modifying records, distributing sub-accounts, and so on.

 ## Differences between Owner and Manager
 **Owner**: Each account has an Owner who owns the ownership of the .bit account and can modify the Owner and Manager.